 —yet Bitsy Lurdinger, “gorging on bitterness without a name,” staged a solo post-ordeal suicide attempt.
 It was just as unsuccessful as Kim Zimmer’s botched hanging-from-the-rafters would be five years later, but Bitsy’s had farther-ranging consequences.
 A thorough investigation of all LitSoc rites and rituals was mounted, resulting in the dissolution of Chrtsina Rossetti; this averted a lawsuit by the outraged Lurdingers but sent several Rossettis into therapy, even as schlumpish Bitsy got transferred to start a more juiceless life at Multch West.

 Over the next several semesters LitSoc turnout fell off continuously, and one by one the shrinking societies voted to merge or disband till only four were left in 1977—all girls.
-After scraping through a lame ediion of the spring lit contest, representatives of the surviving socs met after Memorial Day to discuss strategies for enlisting new members come fall.
+After scraping through a lame edition of the spring lit contest and a skimpy Aqueduct (the annual magazine produced in conjunction with the Art Club), representatives of the surviving socs met after Memorial Day to discuss strategies for enlisting new members come fall.

 “Might as well call ourselves literary cults and try to shanghai converts,” grumbled Debra (Don’t Call Me Debbie) Karberski of Howe-Stowe LitSoc, who not surprisingly was a friend and mentor of Moana Lisa Lohe.